 - Email.
 Just check and process your email during one chunk of time once per day.
 Instead of checking it 10 times or more each day.

 - Social activities.
 Write down a list of the social activities you are involved in after school or work.
 Maybe you are involved in a club or an activity that it is not as fun or rewarding as it used to be.
-Maybe you want to rearrange your priorities a bit to focus on something else this winter and in 2017.
+Maybe you want to rearrange your priorities a bit to focus on something else this fall.

 5. How can I minimize or eliminate one thing I may have missed?